Home

 A Magical Day For Fundraising

-There is always some confusion between Midsummer Day and the Summer Solstice which falls on 21st June and is actually the true longest day.
+There is always some confusion between the Summer Solstice and Midsummer Day.
+The Solstice falls on 21st June and is actually the true longest day.
 Midsummer revels have always taken place however on the 24th.

 Organise an early morning walk on the longest day ending in a shared breakfast.
 If you know a keen naturalist Dawn Chorus Walks are always popular.